 This is one of the major challenges when it comes to learning effective alternatives to spanking children.
 The goals for raising children have not changed over the years: you want your child to grow into a competent, capable, responsible and contributing member of society.
 As we explore alternatives to spanking our children, we must begin with shifting the way we think about parenting, or our parenting paradigm.

-Here are some necessary ideas parents (and anyone working with children) need to understand before they can move from "punishment" to "discipline."
+Here are ten things parents (and anyone working with children) need to understand before they can really get the difference between punishment and discipline:

 1. Understand that how you were parented impacts how you parent (to the positive or negative, and in ways you may not notice).

 2. Recognize what, exactly, about your child's behavior stresses you out.

 4. Find out the connection between fear, stress and trauma.